Raise your hands if you want to spend all day hiding indoors, windows hidden under thick curtains, to avoid wrinkles?

 4. Wear sun protective clothes and accessories

-Most clothes only provide 5 to 9 SPF, so if you like to spend a lot of time in the sun, you should invest in some sun protective clothing that can offer up to SPF 50.
-Also, wear sunglasses that provide 100% UV ray protection (keep in mind though that dark lenses don’t necessarily protect from the sun rays so look for a model that claim to offer protection against both UVA and UVB rays instead) to protect your eyes, and a wide-brimmed hat (choose an opaque, tightly-woven one) to protect your scalp and hair.
+You think you’re safe from the sun rays because you’re fully clothed?
+Think again.
+Most clothes only provide 5 to 9 SPF!
+You know what that means?
+If you’re serious about some protection, you need to invest in some sun protective clothing that can offer up to SPF 50.
+While you’re at it, make sure your sunglasses provide 100% UV ray protection (truth bomb: dark lenses don’t necessarily protect from the sun rays – look for a model that claim to offer protection against both UVA and UVB rays instead) to protect your eyes.
+Finish off your look with an opaque, tightly-woven, wide-brimmed hat to protect your scalp and hair.